 If you are planning to come to Iceland in the coming months, you are in luck.
-The northern lights season has officially started and even though they come and go as they please, there is a good chance you will see them during your trip.
-To enhance your chances of seeing northern lights while you’re in Iceland, we will tell you about some of the best northern lights viewing locations.
+The northern lights season has officially started, and even though they come and go as they please, there is a good chance you will see them during your trip.
+To enhance your chances of seeing the northern lights while you’re in Iceland, we will tell you about some of the best northern lights viewing locations.